lymeo/apollon/README.md

 ## Files

 ### Introduction
 Apollon simplifies GraphQl API development mainly by loading and managing files for you.
 Different files are needed to make your API function and are used at different moments.
-All are not necessary but two basic files types are: specification files and the implementation files.
+All are not necessary but there are two basic file types: specification files and the implementation files.
 > The clean seperation between specification and implementation is one of GraphQl great strengths

 These files are loaded based on glob rules defined in the config (`config.sources`) and defaults to the values specified in each section below.